iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

 #### Enter the Power of Machine Learning

-   Machine learning (ML) techniques offer a more adaptable solution.
-The models used in ML can represent the machine's time- and frequency-data using latent variables, which provide an abstract view of the machine's internal behavior.
+   Machine learning (ML) techniques offer a more adaptable solution to track the health of a machine.
+The models used in ML can represent the machine's time- and frequency-data using latent (internal) variables, which provide an abstract view of the machine's internal behavior.
-   This discussion will be limited to unsupervised learning, as it can be used across a broad range of applications, without the need for costly manual training.
+   This discussion will focus on unsupervised learning, as it can be applied to a broad range of applications, without the need for costly manual training.

    - **Latent Variables:**
-     In an autoencoder, for example, the ML model is trained to distill the vibration data (STFT representation in our case) into a limited set of latent variables, which encapsulate its typical behavior over hundreds or thousands of training samples, much like a 'digital twin' in recent marketing.
+     In an autoencoder, for example, the ML model is trained to compress the vibration data (the STFT representation in our case) into a limited set of latent variables, essentially creating what some marketing materials might call a "digital twin."

-   After training, the latent variables will be optimized to model the subtle interactions between speed, load temperature and the time- and frequency components in the input signal.
-Think like the simple relationship between increasing load and temperature, but on a far more complex level and in multiple dimensions.
+   After training, these latent variables capture the subtle interactions between speed, load, temperature, and the time- and frequency-domain components of the input signal.
+Think of this as a much more sophisticated version of the relationship between load and temperature, but in multiple dimensions and with greater complexity.

-   While the latent variable of the model are of little use by themselves, they can be used to estimate how far the machine (vibration data) is operating from it's normal operating point.
-The normal operating point being the complex behaviour of interactions described above.
-   When, for example a certain harmonic signal appears in the input, or even a certain set of combinations of harmonics that was not present in the training data, the model will not be optimized to represent this state using the current set of latent variables, and the output of the autoencoder will start to diverge from the input.
-It is this descrepancy between the input and the model output which is transformed by the loss function in a single numeric value, representing the 'anomaly' level that we discussed before.
+   While the latent variables themselves don't give us clear insight in the machine's health status, they do provide the foundation for estimating how far the the machine's current behaviour deviates from its normal operating point.
+The normal state is defined by the complex patterens captured during the training phase.
+For example, if a harmonic signal appears (or disappears for that matter) in the input that wasn't present during the training, or if a specific combination of harmonics occurs, the latent variables won't be optimized to accurately represent this newfound state.
+As a result, the output of the autoencoder will start to diverge from the input.

+   This discrepancy between the input and the model's output is measured by a loss function, for example the MAE (mean absolute error), which transforms it into a single numerical value: the loss or so-called "anomaly level" that indicates how far the machine is operating from its expected behavior.

-   The next chapter will return to the real world example of the vibratory feeder.
-First we will look into the data to have some understanding about the signal itself, then we will convert this data to the STFT representation and feed it into the autoencoder.
+   In the next chapter, we will return to our real-world example of the vibratory feeder.
+We'll start by examining the raw data to better understand the signal itself, then convert that data to its STFT representation and feed it into the autoencoder.
+By the end, we'll have a clearer understanding of what machine learning can offer beyond the "black mystery box" that it may appear to many people in the field of vibration analysis.

-- **STFT (Short-Time Fourier Transform):**
-  The sensor data is first transformed using the STFT, which combines time and frequency domain information.
-This approach enables the detection of both:
-  - **Wideband Anomalies:** Sudden clicks or impacts.
-  - **Spectral Anomalies:** Changes in frequency components, such as those caused by imbalances or wear.

-By training the model on real-world data—across varying temperatures, loads, and conditions—the ML model develops a more comprehensive understanding of the machine’s expected behavior, effectively creating a "digital twin."

 #### Turning Detection into Actionable Insights